murphye/cheap-gke-cluster/README.md

 ipaddress=$(gcloud compute addresses describe my-static-ip --format="value(address)")
 ```

+**Note:** If you have a domain name to use, you can add an A record with this IP Address to point to your cluster.

 **IMPORTANT: WAIT UP TO 2 MINUTES FOR THE `ingressgateway` NEG TO BE CREATED AND THE LOAD BALANCER TO BECOME HEALTHY**

 Run the curl command.
 You should see JSON data from the Petstore application.